 Line 24.
 Tax.
 You must generally enter 30% of the amount on line 23.
-However, if you are entitled to a lower rate or an exemption from tax because of a treaty between your country and the United States, attach a statement showing your computation.
-Also include the applicable treaty and article(s).
+However, if you are entitled to a lower rate or an exemption from tax because of a treaty between your country and the United States, attach a statement showing your computation of the tax.
+Also include the applicable treaty article(s).